inet-framework/inet-tutorials/wireless/doc/step5.rst

 :ned:`UnitDiskRadio`'s transmitter part, so we set that to 500m.

-We expect that although host B will not be able to receive host A's transmissions, those transmission will still cause interference with other (e.g. R1's) transmissions at host B.
+We expect that although host B will not be able to receive host A's transmissions, those transmissions will still cause interference with other (e.g. R1's) transmissions at host B.

 Regarding visualization, we turn off the arrows indicating successful